temporalio/temporal/docs/architecture/retry.md

 Both use the aforementioned `backoff` package to configure and execute the retries.

-**Server-side**: All Temporal services wrap their API handlers with the gRPC interceptor `interceptor.RetryableInterceptor` to retry a failed gRPC request.
+**Server-side**: All Temporal services wrap their API handlers with the gRPC interceptor `interceptor.RetryableInterceptor` to retry a failed gRPC request with certain errors.
 Look for `NewRetryableInterceptor` to see the configuration for each service.

-**Client-side**: Similarly, each service client can retry a failed gRPC request.
+**Client-side**: Similarly, each service client can retry a failed gRPC request with certain errors.
 Look for `NewRetryableClient` to see the configuration for each service client.

+NOTE: Server-side retries can be more efficient since they avoid a round-trip, but note that retry behavior multiplies between server and client, and client-side is more flexible (e.g. can direct a request to a different server), so server-side should be used sparingly.
+Therefore, the server-side retries are configured to do no more than one extra attempt.